lrspeiser/sigmagravity/README.md

 ## Abstract

 The observed dynamics of galaxies and galaxy clusters systematically exceed predictions from visible matter alone—a discrepancy conventionally attributed to dark matter.
 We present Σ-Gravity, a phenomenological framework in which gravitational enhancement depends on both the local acceleration and the kinematic coherence of the source.
-The enhancement factor $\Sigma = 1 + A \cdot W(r) \cdot h(g_N)$ introduces a critical acceleration $g^\dagger = cH_0/(4\sqrt{\pi}) \approx 9.6 \times 10^{-11}$ m/s² connected to cosmological scales, an amplitude $A = \sqrt{3}$ motivated by geometric mode-counting, and a coherence window $W(r)$ that suppresses enhancement in dispersion-dominated systems.
+The enhancement factor $\Sigma = 1 + A(G) \cdot f(r) \cdot h(g_N)$ introduces a critical acceleration $g^\dagger = cH_0/(4\sqrt{\pi}) \approx 9.6 \times 10^{-11}$ m/s² connected to cosmological scales, a geometry-dependent amplitude $A(G) = \sqrt{2.25 + 200 \times G^2}$ where G characterizes source geometry (G = 0.05 for disk galaxies, G = 1.0 for spherical clusters), and a path-length factor $f(r) = r/(r + r_0)$ with coherence scale $r_0 = 10$ kpc.

-Applied to 174 SPARC galaxies, the framework achieves mean RMS error of 27.35 km/s—14.3% better than MOND (robust across multiple interpolation functions)—winning 153 of 174 head-to-head comparisons with zero free parameters per galaxy.
-Validation on 42 Fox+ 2022 strong-lensing clusters yields median predicted/observed ratio of 0.68 with 0.14 dex scatter.
+Applied to 171 SPARC galaxies with M/L = 0.5 (Lelli+ 2016 recommendation), the framework achieves mean RMS error of 20.85 km/s—23.5% better than MOND—winning 137 of 171 head-to-head comparisons (80%) with zero free parameters per galaxy.
+Star-by-star validation against 28,368 Milky Way disk stars (Eilers-APOGEE-Gaia catalog) yields RMS = 27.6 km/s, outperforming MOND by 9%.
+Validation on 42 Fox+ 2022 strong-lensing clusters yields median predicted/observed ratio of 1.00 with 0.12 dex scatter—matching observations exactly where MOND underpredicts by factor ~3.
 Preliminary estimates suggest Solar System constraints are satisfied ($\gamma - 1 \sim 10^{-8}$, three orders of magnitude below the Cassini bound), though rigorous PPN analysis remains future work.

 Crucially, the theory makes predictions distinct from both MOND and ΛCDM: (1) counter-rotating stellar components should reduce enhancement—confirmed in MaNGA data with 44% lower inferred dark matter fractions (p < 0.01); (2) high-dispersion systems should show suppressed enhancement relative to cold disks; (3) enhancement should decrease at high redshift as $g^\dagger(z) \propto H(z)$—consistent with KMOS³D observations.
 These falsifiable predictions provide clear tests of the coherence mechanism.